firstdraft/guides/planning-your-idea.md

 Don't try to think up billion dollar startup ideas; our goal here is to discover a good first learning project, not to change the world just yet.
 Try to notice a real annoyance at work or at home or with friends that we can solve, even if for just one user — you.

-For example, [here is a project that a student made last quarter][2] — a simple app that lets you keep track of whether or not it's time to dry clean pieces of clothing.
+For example, [here is a project that a student made last quarter](https://www.youtube.com/watch?v=U5fdaaZWwaY&feature=youtu.be) — a simple app that lets you keep track of whether or not it's time to dry clean pieces of clothing.
 Another student made a nice app that suggests which of your credit cards to use in order to maximize rewards based on what kind of purchase you are about to make.

-If you want to get fancier than a simple CRUD app and incorporate some APIs to pull in external data, you are more than welcome to, but try to [do some research][3] and make sure that an API exists for what you want (e.g., live sports scores).
+If you want to get fancier than a simple CRUD app and incorporate some APIs to pull in external data, you are more than welcome to, but try to do some research[^1] and make sure that an API exists for what you want (e.g., live sports scores).

 **The bottomline: keep it simple.** It's best to think up more than one idea if you can, so that we have options to choose from.